-You can pay your rent online -
+You can pay your rent via the following methods:

 You will need your Debit Card and account details to hand.

 Payment will then be collected direct from your bank account on the 1st or 15th of each month.

 Contact us on 03450 455 216 if you would like a payment card to be sent to you.

 Find your nearest branch using the Post Office branch locator.

 Payment in person by cash, debit or credit card may be made at the offices of:

 There is no longer a facility to accept cash payments at our Cambourne office.

 If you wish to pay by Standing Order, Telephone or Internet Banking, our bank details are as follows: